learn-co-students/rails-js-assessment-cb-gh-000/README.md

     > In the previous blog domain example, if each of the posts has many comments, you could render those comments as well on that post's show page.

-1. Must use your Rails application and JavaScript to render a form for creating a resource that submits dynamically.
+1. Must use your Rails application to render a form for creating a resource that is submitted dynamically through JavaScript.

     > In the blog domain example, a user might be able to add a comment to a post, and the comment would be serialized, and submitted via an AJAX POST request, with the response being the new object in JSON and then appending that new comment to the DOM using JavaScript (ES6 Template Literals can help out a lot with this).

-1. Must translate the JSON responses into JavaScript Model Objects using either ES6 class or constructor syntax.
-The Model Objects must have at least one method on the prototype.
-Formatters work really well for this.
-    > Borrowing from the blog domain example, instead of plainly taking the JSON response of the newly created comment and appending it to the DOM, you would create a Comment prototype object and add a function to that prototype to perhaps concatenate (format) the comments authors first and last name.
-You would then use the object to append the comment information to the DOM.

 ## <a id="instructions">Instructions</a>